fenelon141-web/socialsier/DEPLOYMENT.md

-# Hot Girl Hunt - Mobile App Deployment Guide
+# IYKYK - Mobile App Deployment Guide

 ## Overview
-Hot Girl Hunt has been converted into a mobile app using Capacitor, making it ready for deployment to both the Apple App Store and Google Play Store.
+IYKYK has been converted into a mobile app using Capacitor, making it ready for deployment to both the Apple App Store and Google Play Store.

 ## What's Been Setup